torinalewis/Final-Capstone-Project/Capstone.md

 Introduction
 ------------

-In fall 2016, Clark Atlanta University (CAU)nevaluated student performance in lower-division courses in Academic Year (AY) 2012/13 to AY 2015/16; this review was then expanded to include AY 2016/17.
+In fall 2016, Clark Atlanta University (CAU) evaluated student performance in lower-division courses in Academic Year (AY) 2012/13 to AY 2015/16; this review was then expanded to include AY 2016/17.
 There were high failure rates among students in 52.8% of these courses, which